-On November 7, 2015 and December 9, 2015, we filed petitions for Inter Partes Review ("IPR") in the United States Patent Office against three AbbVie patents: U.S. patents 8,889,135; 9,017,680; and 9,073,987, all of which concern a 40 mg. biweekly subcutaneous dosing regimen for treating rheumatoid arthritis ("RA") with Humira® (Adalimumab).
+On November 7, 2015 and December 9, 2015, we filed petitions for Inter Partes Review ("IPR") in the United States Patent Office against three AbbVie patents: U.S. patents 8,889,135 (or '135); 9,017,680 (or '680); and 9,073,987 (or '987), all of which concern a 40 mg biweekly subcutaneous dosing regimen for treating rheumatoid arthritis ("RA") with Humira® (Adalimumab).
 This treatment regimen is referenced in the approved FDA label for Humira.
+In addition, on May 9, 2016, we filed a petition for IPR of AbbVie U.S. Patent 9,114,166 (or '166) entitled "Formulation of Human Antibodies for Treating TNF- α Associated Disorders".
+The '166 patent generally concerns an isotonic formulation of TNF- α IgG1 antibody at a protein concentration of 50 mg/ml and pH of 4.0 to 8.0.

 IPR filings, including ours, are a matter of public record and can be viewed at the USPTO website.
-We expect the USPTO to reach a decision in May, 2016 on whether to institute our IPR's.
-If the USPTO decides to institute the IPR's, it will then conduct an administrative trial to determine the patentability of patent claims challenged in the IPR's.
-If the USPTO refuses to institute the IPR's, we and others will be able to challenge these patents in further IPR's or in district court litigation.
-However, if the PTO institutes the IPR's but the arguments we raise therein fail to persuade the USPTO, after trial, that the challenged patent claims are unpatentable, we will not be able to raise those same arguments in district court litigation.
-However, other biosimilar entities may be in a position to challenge the patents in IPR's or district court litigation, and we could still assert certain bases of invalidity or unenforceability that are not subject to review in IPR proceedings.
-We note that on December 29, 2015, Boehringer Ingelheim filed two IPR's against AbbVie's U.S. patent 8,889,135.
-If we do not prevail in the IPR's or in any subsequent litigation that may occur between us and AbbVie concerning AbbVie's RA dosing patents, and if other parties are not successful in challenging the validity of these patents, we could be precluded from marketing a 40 mg biweekly subcutaneous dosage for RA until the expiration of AbbVie's dosing patents directed to this treatment regimen.
-AbbVie's public statements have indicated that the earliest expiration of these patents will occur in 2022.
-On May 9, 2016, we filed a petition for Inter Partes Review ("IPR") of AbbVie U.S. patent 9,114,166 ('166) entitled "Formulation of Human Antibodies for Treating TNF-a Associated Disorders."
-The '166 patent generally concerns an isotonic formulation of TNF-a IgG1 antibody at a protein concentration of 50 mg/ml and pH of 4.0 to 8.0.
-We expect the USPTO to reach a decision in November, 2016 on whether to institute our IPR on the '166 patent.
-If we or other parties are unable to invalidate the '166 patent either in an IPR or in district court litigation, and if we are not successful in developing a formulation that does not infringe the '166 patent, we may be precluded from marketing a biosimilar of adalimumab until the expiration of the '166 patent which we understand is August, 2022.
+On May 17, 2016 and on June 13, 2016, the Patent Trial and Appeal Board ("PTAB") of the USPTO instituted our petition for IPR of the '135 patent, the '680 and '987 patents, respectively.
+On November 7, 2016, the PTAB did not institute our petition for IPR of the '166 patent; however, we and others will be able to challenge this patent in further IPRs or in district court litigation.
+If the arguments we raise in any instituted IPR fail to persuade the USPTO, after trial, that the challenged patent claims are unpatentable, we will not be able to raise those same arguments in district court litigation.
+However, other biosimilar entities may be in a position to challenge the patents in IPRs or district court litigation, and we could still assert certain bases of invalidity or unenforceability that are not subject to review in IPR proceedings.
+If the '166 patent is not invalidated and we are not successful in developing a formulation that does not infringe the '166 patent, we may be precluded from marketing a biosimilar of adalimumab until the expiration of the '166 patent which we understand is August, 2022.
+We note that on December 29, 2015, Boehringer Ingelheim filed two IPRs against the '135 patent, which were instituted by the PTAB in July 2016.
+If we do not prevail in the IPRs or in any subsequent litigation that may occur between us and AbbVie concerning AbbVie's RA dosing patents, and if other parties are not successful in challenging the validity of these patents, we could be precluded from marketing a 40 mg biweekly subcutaneous dosage for RA until the expiration of AbbVie's dosing patents directed to this treatment regimen.